-398 3.7 CORE-required Processing Mode and Payload Type Tables
+3.7.
+CAQH CORE-required Processing Mode and Payload Type Tables

-399 This Phase IV CORE Connectivity Rule is comprised of the complete rule itself, which specifies all rule 400 requirements; and a companion document to the rule, which specifies additional rule requirements addressing 401 Phase IV CAQH CORE-required processing modes and payload type tables.
-This enables the necessary flexibility 402 to review and maintain the processing modes and payload types based on Federal regulation or Federal notices to 403 the industry impacting the transactions addressed by this rule.
+This CAQH CORE Connectivity Rule vC3.1.0 is comprised of the complete rule itself, which specifies all rule requirements; and a companion document to the rule, which specifies additional rule requirements addressing CAQH CORE-required Processing Modes and Payload Type Tables.
+This enables the necessary flexibility to review and maintain the processing modes and payload types based on Federal regulation or Federal notices to the industry impacting the transactions addressed by this rule.

-404 3.7.1 CORE-required Processing Mode Table
+3.7.1.
+CAQH CORE-required Processing Mode Table

-The Phase IV CAQH CORE-required Processing Mode Table (see §4.4.3) specifies the comprehensive and normative processing mode requirements (i.e., Real Time and/or Batch) for the transactions addressed by this rule.
+The CAQH CORE-required Processing Mode Table (see §4.4.3) specifies the comprehensive and normative processing mode requirements (i.e., Real Time and/or Batch) for the transactions addressed by this rule.

-408 3.7.2 CORE-required Payload Type Table
+3.7.2.
+CAQH CORE-required Payload Type Table

-409 The Phase IV CAQH CORE-required Payload Type Table (see §4.4.3) specifies the comprehensive and normative identifiers for the CORE Envelope Metadata Payload Type Element as defined in the Table of CORE Envelope Metadata.
+The CAQH CORE-required Payload Type Table (see §4.4.3) specifies the comprehensive and normative identifiers for the CORE Envelope Metadata Payload Type Element as defined in the Table of CORE Envelope Metadata.
 (See §4.4.2.)

-412 The Payload Type identifiers specified in the Phase IV CAQH CORE-required Payload Type Table apply when an entity is exchanging the transactions addressed by this rule in conformance with the requirements specified in \$413 §4 and subsections.
+The Payload Type identifiers specified in the CAQH CORE-required Payload Type Table apply when an entity is exchanging the transactions addressed by this rule in conformance with the requirements specified in §4 and subsections.

-415 3.7.3 Maintenance of the CORE-required Processing Mode and Payload Type Tables and learning gained from implementers may indicate a need to modify either the Phase IV CAQH CORE-required
+3.7.3.
+Maintenance of the CAQH CORE-required Processing Mode and Payload Type Tables

-416 CAQH CORE recognizes that as this rule becomes widely adopted and implemented in health care the experience
+CAQH CORE recognizes that as this rule becomes widely adopted and implemented in healthcare, the experience and learning gained from implementers may indicate a need to modify either the CAQH CORE-required Processing Mode Table or the CAQH CORE-required Payload Type Table or both to meet emerging or new industry needs.
+Given this anticipated need a process and policy to enable the review and maintenance of these tables specified in the companion document to this rule, COREProcessingModePayloadTypeTables.docx, will be developed by CAQH CORE.

-418 Processing Mode Table or the Phase IV CAQH CORE-required Payload Type Table or both to meet emerging or 419 new industry needs.
-Given this anticipated need a process and policy to enable the review and maintenance of
+Such review and maintenance of either the CAQH CORE-required Processing Mode Table or the CAQH CORE-required Payload Type Table or both will follow standard CAQH CORE processes for rule revisions.
+CAQH CORE will develop such a process and policy for the first review of potential revisions of these tables in accordance with CAQH CORE Guiding Principles following the approval of the CAQH CORE CORE Connectivity vC3.
+The first review may commence

-419 new industry needs.
-Given this anticipated need a process and poncy to enable the review and maintenance of 420 these tables specified in the companion document to this rule, COREProcessingModePayloadTypeTables.docx,
+One year after the passage of a Federal regulation requiring implementation of this CAQH CORE Operating Rule

-- 421 will be developed by CAQH CORE. - 422 Such review and maintenance of either the Phase IV CAQH CORE-required Processing Mode Table or the Phase - 423 IV CAQH CORE-required Payload Type Table or both will follow standard CAQH CORE processes for rule - 424 revisions.
-CAQH CORE will develop such a process and policy for the first review of potential revisions of these - tables in accordance with CAQH CORE Guiding Principles following the approval of the Phase IV CAQH CORE - 426 Operating Rules.
-The first review may commence - One year after the passage of a Federal regulation requiring implementation of this CAQH CORE rule
+Or

-428 Or
+• When Federal regulation or Federal notices to the industry impacting the transactions addressed by this rule are published.

-- When Federal regulation or Federal notices to the industry impacting the transactions addressed by this rule are published. - 431 Substantive changes necessary to the tables will be reviewed and approved by CAQH CORE as necessary to - 432 ensure accurate and timely revision.
-The impact of any such changes to any Phase IV CAQH CORE - 433 Infrastructure rule will be considered during the review of potential revisions.
-Phase IV CAQH CORE - 434 Infrastructure rules address other requirements for conducting the transactions addressed by this rule, such as - 435 response times for Real Time and/or Batch, System Availability, Companion Document flow and format, etc.
+Substantive changes necessary to the tables will be reviewed and approved by CAQH CORE as necessary to ensure accurate and timely revision.
+The impact of any such changes to any CAQH CORE Infrastructure Rules will be considered during the review of potential revisions.
+CAQH CORE Infrastructure Rules address other requirements for conducting the transactions addressed by this rule, such as response times for Real Time and/or Batch, System Availability, Companion Document flow and format, etc.

-436 3.8 How This Rule Relates to Previous CAQH CORE Operating Rules
+3.8.
+How This Rule Relates to Previous CAQH CORE Operating Rules